Giskard-AI/giskard/README.md

     !giskard worker start -d -k YOUR_TOKEN -u http://ec2-13-50-XXXX.compute.amazonaws.com:19000/
   ```
 </details>
+For more information on the server and ML worker installation, go to [this documentation](https://docs.giskard.ai/en/latest/guides/installation_app/index.html).

 For more information on uploading to your local Giskard server, go to the [Upload an object to the Giskard server](https://docs.giskard.ai/en/latest/guides/upload/index.html) page.

 # 👋 How to contribute